GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-4.md

 --------------------------------------------------------------

-- Unstable libraries are libraries that allow breaking changes to their public API within the same major version.
+- Unstable libraries are libraries that allow breaking changes to their public APIs within the same major version.
 For libraries following semantic versioning, this means libraries with a 0.x.y version.
 (See [JLBP-3](JLBP-3.md) for more details on the recommendations for semantic versioning.)
 - Features that are not part of the public API of a stable library are called *unstable*.
 To mark a feature as unstable and not part of the public API, use an annotation such as `@Beta`.
 (See [JLBP-3](JLBP-3.md) for more details on annotating unstable features.)
-- If your library depends on an unstable library or feature, and that feature experiences a breaking change between versions, your library will be locked to a specific version of that dependency.
+- If your library depends on an unstable library or feature which experiences a breaking change between versions, your library will be locked to a specific version of that dependency.
   - If you expose the unstable feature on your library's surface, then your